slanglab/phrasemachine/README.md

 #### Special configurations

 phrasemachine depends on [NLTK](http://www.nltk.org/) for its part-of-speech tagger; it uses NLTK by default.
-(Or, it can be used with the higher accuracy [spaCy](https://spacy.io/) tagger; or any other you want.)
+It can also be used with the higher accuracy [spaCy](https://spacy.io/) tagger.
+To use a custom POS tagging from some other package, pass a list of tokens and a list of POS tags to the get_phrases method in `phrasemachine.py`.

-TODO:
+In the future, we will add discussion of the following:
 - twitter pos tagger
 - normalization (Barack Obama => barack obama)
 - tokenization
 - not just noun phrases (noun-verb?)
 - custom regex
-- custom pos tagging

 #### Natural language processing